LeandraOS/Training/README.md

-This repository was created to store programs written during the learning of the python language.
+This repository was created to store programs written in python.